volse01/instr/README.md

 STIOS is a table-top object dataset recorded by two stereo sensors with manual annotated instances for each frame ([website](https://www.dlr.de/rm/en/desktopdefault.aspx/tabid-17628/#gallery/36367), [code utilities](https://github.com/DLR-RM/stios-utils)).
 To evaluate and reproduce the experiments in the paper (Tab.
 2), [download STIOS](https://zenodo.org/record/4706907#.YROCeDqxVhE) and the [pretrained model](https://drive.google.com/uc?id=1wFSTa5IoJYUTYpGeunE7SzXMfqRWXHi7).
 Extract the pretrained model in the project's root directory.
-Then, run `python predict_stios.py --state-dict pretrained_instr/models/pretrained_model.pth --root /path/to/stios {--rcvisard, --zed}`.
+Then, run `python predict_stios.py --state-dict pretrained_instr/models/pretrained_model.pth --root ./../data/STIOS/ --rcvisard`.
 This will generate mIoU and F1 scores for every scene.

 ### Demo